mcalejo/react-pivottable/README.md

 # react-pivottable (tweaked)

-*Tweaks: indenter, labeller and tooltip functions; see examples/App.jsx for example*
+*Tweaks: indenter, labeller, tooltip and url functions; formatHTML, getFID functions for aggregators; see examples/App.jsx for example*

 `react-pivottable` is a React-based pivot table library with drag'n'drop functionality.
 It is a React port of the jQuery-based